 The educational philosophy of JWU is to deliver a multidisciplinary educational experience for students who are serious about success.
 A JWU education integrates rigorous academics and professional skills, community leadership opportunities and our unique career education model.
-This model includes a focus on career competencies, a suite of career services, a career management Web site, work experience tied to a field of study, and on-campus recruitment opportunities.
+This model includes sequential career management courses, a suite of career services, a customized online career management system, work experience tied to a field of study, and on-campus recruitment opportunities.